A Time of Destiny

-A Time of Destiny is a 1988 American drama war film directed by Gregory Nava and written by Nava and Anna Thomas.
+A Time of Destiny is a 1988 American war drama film directed by Gregory Nava and written by Nava and Anna Thomas.
 The story is based on the opera La forza del destino by Giuseppe Verdi.
 The motion picture was executive produced by Shep Gordon and Carolyn Pfeiffer.
 It features original music by veteran composer Ennio Morricone.
+The film starred William Hurt, Timothy Hutton, Melissa Leo and Stockard Channing.

 Set during World War II in Italy and San Diego, the film tells of two friends who become enemies during the war.

 Plot

-Soldiers Martin (William Hurt) and Jack (Timothy Hutton) are very good friends during World War II.
+Soldiers Martin and Jack are very good friends during World War II.
 While their friendship grows, they do not realize they are brothers-in-law.
-Martin eventually learns that Jack is married to his sister Josie (Melissa Leo).
+Martin eventually learns that Jack is married to his sister Josie.

-When Jack and Josie elope, Jorge (Francisco Rabal), her Basque immigrant father, tracks them down and abducts his daughter in order to dominate her with his "old-world" notions of marriage.
-However, when Jorge Larraneta drowns in a lake after an auto accident, Martin (the black-sheep of the family) returns home and learns of his father's death.
-He vows revenge after he learns his buddy Jack has become his sworn enemy.
+When Jack and Josie elope, Jorge, her Basque immigrant father, tracks them down and abducts his daughter in order to dominate her with his "old-world" notions of marriage.
+However, when Jorge drowns in a lake after an auto accident, Martin (the black-sheep of the family) returns home and learns of his father's death.
+He vows revenge after he learns Jack has become his sworn enemy.
 Martin gets himself assigned to Jack's infantry platoon in Italy in order to seek vengeance.